 Many of us have a very bad habit of being overly harsh on ourselves.
 Whether it is nit-picking how we look or criticizing how we spend our money.

-This nitpicking can lead to the self-fulfilling prophecy I mentioned earlier.
+This negative belief system and nitpicking can lead to the self-fulfilling prophecy I mentioned earlier.

 When we constantly berate ourselves, we actually begin to lower our expectations of ourselves.